dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 My name is Jake
 ```

-This can be avoided.
+The extra newline can be suppressed:

 ```python
 print('Hello', end=' ')
 print('My name is', 'Jake')
 ```

-The previous code will print:
+This code will now print:

 ```code
 Hello My name is Jake